raycast/extensions/extensions/dictionary/README.md

 ## Features

-- The extension is powerful and lightweight with no dependencies.
-It is built with the official Raycast [api](https://www.npmjs.com/package/@raycast/api) and [utils](https://www.npmjs.com/package/@raycast/utils).
+The extension is powerful and lightweight with no dependencies.
+It is built with the official Raycast [API](https://www.npmjs.com/package/@raycast/api) and [utils](https://www.npmjs.com/package/@raycast/utils).

-- Search across multiple online dictionaries and translate engines, currently including
+Search across multiple online dictionaries and translation engines, currently including:
 - Google Translation
 - Urban Dictionary
-  - Google Cloud Translation API(`google api key` required)
+- Google Cloud Translation API (`Google API key` required)
-  - Youdao API(`Youdao Client ID` and `Youdao Secret` required)
+- Youdao API (`Youdao Client ID` and `Youdao Secret` required)

-- Provides command `Search from Cursor Selection` to quickly look up your currently selected words.
-Feel free to bind a hotkey like double <kbd>⌘ cmd</kbd> for quick access.
+It provides the command `Search from Cursor Selection` to quickly look up your currently selected words.
+Feel free to bind a hotkey, such as double <kbd>⌘ cmd</kbd>, for quick access.

-- View related definitions and example sentences when available.
-- Supports auto reverse(fallback) search, whenever the detected input matches the default language.
+View related definitions and example sentences when available.
+It also supports auto reverse (fallback) search, whenever the detected input matches the default language.

-- Access TTS(Text-to-Speech) for the following engines:
+Access TTS (Text-to-Speech) for the following engines:
 - Google Translation
 - Youdao

-- [Bonus] You can configure this extension directly from the command line in an old-fashioned way!
+As a bonus, you can configure this extension directly from the command line in an old-fashioned way!

 ## Feedback & Contributing